superuser866/ps4-fpkgi-json/README.md

 # fpkgi-service-monitor.sh

 You can use this batch to automatically update fpkgi json files when you put a new .pkg in the Games directory.
-The service monitor uses inotifywait to check the directory and then creates a temporary file.
+The service monitor uses a simple find to check the directory and then creates a temporary file.
 The updater searches the temporary file and if found it triggers the json update after the eventual GRACE_PERIOD (in seconds, just to allow eventual transfer to complete).

 1) Put the tho .sh files in one directory for example /opt/fpkgi-updater